Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

 \paragraph{Quantum associativity.} The OPE between two higher-spin currents $\tJ$ up to first order in quantum correction reads

-where $\tau_{\tJ}$ is a free coefficient, which will be determined by the associativity of $\ca$.
+where $\tau_{\tJ}$ is a yet-to-determined coefficient.
+It can be fixed uniquely by the associativity of the chiral algebras $\ca$.

 Observe that when $\Spec=\Z,2\Z+1,2\Z$, cf. \eqref{eq:quantum-protected-spectrum}, the single-$\tJ$ operator can be regularized to zero, leaving us with the non-vanishing double-$\tJ$ operator.
 Thus, the chiral algebra OPEs are, in general, not quantum protected in the presence of the defect.
 This is expected since the defect may break some part of the bulk higher-spin symmetry, cf. \eqref{eq:star-product}.
-Nevertheless, we find that

 \begin{theorem} The chiral algebras associated with anomaly-free holomorphic twistorial higher-spin theories, i.e. theories with